gsauthof/cgmemtime/README.md

 Add new task to the group:

-    $ cgexec -g memory:/juser-cgroup ./main c 10 20 30 40
+    $ cgexec -g memory:/juser-cgroup ./testa c 10 20 30 40

-Should report about 100 MiBs (because ./main forks 3 times and the processes allocate different amounts of memory, i.e.  10.
+Should report about 100 MiB (because ./testa forks 3 times and the processes allocate different amounts of memory, i.e.  10.
 20, 30 and 40 MiBs - at the same time):